LumaPictures/pymel/docs/source/attributes.rst

 Accessing Attributes
 --------------------

 You can access an attribute class in three ways.
-The first two require that you already have a `general.PyNode` object.
+The first two require that you already have a `PyNode` object.

 Shorthand
 ~~~~~~~~~